Ali Zafar: Early life and education

-Ali Zafar was born on 18 May 1980 in Lahore, Punjab, Pakistan to a Punjabi muslim family of the Maan clan of Jats.
-His parents, Mohammad Zafarullah and Kanwal Ameen, were professors at the University of Punjab.
+Ali Zafar was born in Lahore, Punjab, Pakistan into a Punjabi family.
+His parents, Mohammad Zafarullah and Kanwal Ameen, were professors at the University of Punjab; his father was a painter who retired as the chairman of the Fine Arts department of his college while his mother was Pakistan's first scholar in library science.
 He has two brothers, Zain and Danyal; the latter of these is a commercial model who has also turned actor and musician.

 Zafar received his early education from C.A.A.
 Public School.
-He graduated from the Government College University, Lahore and the National College of Arts.
+He graduated from the Government College University, Lahore and the National College of Arts, qualifying in 2002 as a painter with an honour's degree.